RVC-Boss/GPT-SoVITS/README.md

 ## Installation

-For users in the China region, you can [click here](https://www.codewithgpu.com/i/RVC-Boss/GPT-SoVITS/GPT-SoVITS-Official) to use AutoDL Cloud Docker to experience the full functionality online.
+For users in China, you can [click here](https://www.codewithgpu.com/i/RVC-Boss/GPT-SoVITS/GPT-SoVITS-Official) to use AutoDL Cloud Docker to experience the full functionality online.

 ### Tested Environments